balena-io/docs/pages/gettingStarted.md

-The example application also shows how to add custom packages to the raspbian operating system inside the docker container using a preinstall script, should you need to do that (take a look at `deps.sh` and where its referenced in `package.json` in the [example application][example_app] as a guide as to how to do this.)
+The example application also shows how to add custom packages to the raspbian operating system inside the docker container using a preinstall script, should you need to do that (take a look at `deps.sh` and where it's referenced in `package.json` in the [example application][example_app] as a guide as to how to do this.)